AP FACT CHECK: False claims flood Trump-Biden debate - KVIA

 THE FACTS: Not quite.
 The statistics in Chicago are true, but those numbers are only a small snapshot of crime in the city and the United States, and his strategy is highlighting how data can be easily molded to suit the moment.
 As for New York, Trump may have been talking about shootings.
 They are up in New York by about 93% so far this year, but overall crime is down about 1.5%.
 Murders are up 38%, but there were 327 killings compared with 236, still low compared with years past.
 For example, compared with a decade ago, crime is down 10%.

-An FBI report released Monday for 2019 year of crime data found that violent crime has decreased over the past three years.
+An FBI report released Monday for 2019 crime data found that violent crime has decreased over the past three years.

 Associated Press writers Josh Boak, Colleen Long, Ellen Knickmeyer, Mark Sherman, Ricardo Alonso-Zaldivar, Bill Barrow, David Klepper, Amanda Seitz, Michael Balsamo and Eric Tucker contributed to this report.